aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 `to` (optional) - To whom the expected notification is sent.

-`compareMethod` - Possible values are contains(default) or equals.
-When set to “contains” command will check if any of the subject, to and body attributes are contained in the expected email sent by IdentityIQ.
+`compareMethod` - Possible values are contained(default) or equals.
+When a set to “contains” command will check if any of the subject, to and body attributes are contained in the expected email sent by IdentityIQ.
 When set to “equals”, command will check strict equality of the values.
 For `EmailBody` this setting will only be evaluated when `isRegex` attribute is set to false.

 `timeOutSec` - (optional, default value 10 sec) IdentityIQ is sending emails asynchronously.
 Due to that, they may not be sent immediately. <CheckEmail> command will keep checking for `timeOutSec` number of seconds before failing.
 Of course if it finds the matching email before the timeout, it will result insuccess.